1. What is the relationship between the University of Technology, Jaipur and Quantum Activism Vishwalayam (QAV)?

 Unfortunately, as QAV is a very young institution, we do not make scholarships available for applicants.
 However, if is a student is able to demonstrate financial need, he or she may be eligible for a 20% tuition discount.
 Please write to firstname.lastname@example.org for more information.

 10. Is Portuguese translation available?

 Yes, Portuguese translation is available for every course except Glide Wing’s Living Quantum Spirituality Online Workshop; however, students must be prepared to pay an additional annual fee of $500.
 Students may also rely upon our Graduate Assistant Translators who will assist Portuguese speakers in their daily communications with English-speaking faculty and staff.
-Moreover, our graduate assistants are responsible for translating Portuguese students’ assignments into English.
+Moreover, our graduate assistants are responsible for translating Portuguese students’ assignments into English and assist with grading.